Asymmetry and structural information in preferential attachment graphs: Conclusion and Further Work

 Another, possibly more practical, model was introduced by Cooper and Frieze \cite{cf2003} in which essentially the number of edges added follows a given distribution.
 We believe our methodology can handle this case, too.

 However, consider a model in which the weight of a vertex when $m$ new edges are generated is proportional to the degree raised to some power $\alpha$.
 In this paper we considered $\alpha=1$.
 We are confident our approach could be adopted to work for all $\alpha >0$ to find the threshold $m_\alpha$ for the asymmetry which, clearly, will grow with $\alpha$.
-However, in the case $\alpha\neq 1$ the problem becomes much harder since, for instance, the probability that $t$ chooses vertex $s$ as its neighbor depends not only on the degree $\deg_t(s)$ but on the whole degree sequence at the time $t$.
+However, in the case $\alpha\neq 1$ the problem becomes much harder since, for instance, the probability that $t$ chooses vertex $s$ as its neighbor depends not only on the degree $\deg_t(s)$ but on the whole degree sequence at the time $t$ (though there has been some work on the asymptotic degree distribution and other structural properties in the case of $\alpha > 1$ \cite{nonlinearm1,oliveira2005}).
 Nonetheless, these difficulties could be overcome by modern combinatorial methods and we plan to deal with this model in the nearest future.